(A) What is a group living arrangement?

 (J) What must the group living arrangement do with the remaining benefits when an assistance group leaves?

-(1) If the benefits have already been issued and the assistance group leaves the group living arrangement , the facility shall provide the assistance group with a prorated amount of its monthly benefit allotment based on the number of days in the month that the household resided in the facility.
+(a) When the benefits have already been issued and the assistance group leaves the group living arrangement, prior to the sixteenth day of the month, the facility is to provide the assistance group with one half of its monthly allotment.

-(3) The group living arrangement shall notify the county agency when the assistance group leaves by sending a completed JFS 04196, "Food Assistance Change Reporting" (rev. 10/2017) to the agency informing the agency of the households change in address, new address if available, and that the group living arrangement is no longer the household's authorized representative.
+(4) The group living arrangement shall notify the county agency when the assistance group leaves by sending a completed JFS 04196, "Food Assistance Change Reporting" to the agency informing the agency of the households change in address, new address if available, and that the group living arrangement is no longer the household's authorized representative.

 (K) Can a group living arrangement redeem SNAP benefits?